NOTICE OF JOB VACANCY

 • Mediate and respond to consumer complaints and requests.

-REQUIREMENTS: Graduation from an accredited college or university with a Bachelor’s degree; Master’s preferred.
+REQUIREMENTS: Graduation from an accredited college or university with a Bachelor’s degree; Master’s degree preferred.

-EXPERIENCE: Demonstrated managerial skills, including such factors as interpersonal skills, decision-making, problem analysis, creative thinking, administrative judgment, delegation, managerial or financial control, interdepartmental cooperation/liaison, development of subordinates and organizational awareness are required.
-Demonstrated proficiency with Microsoft office, spreadsheet, database, communications software, and energy efficiency investment analytical tools preferred.
-Knowledge of the energy industry, energy efficiency, and environmental protection and/or sustainability issues preferred.
+Five or more years of demonstrated experience in and knowledge of the energy industry, energy efficiency, and environmental protection and/or sustainability issues are required.
+Three or more years of demonstrated experience in management, including interpersonal skills, decision-making, problem analysis, creative thinking, administrative judgment, delegation, managerial or financial control, interdepartmental cooperation/liaison, development of subordinates, and organizational awareness are required.
+Demonstrated proficiency with Microsoft office, spreadsheet, database, communications software, project management, and energy efficiency analytical tools are preferred.

 NOTE: We value inclusion, integrity, innovation, empowerment, and hard work above all else.
 Candidates with relevant undergraduate or professional experience are encouraged to apply, as are candidates who have shown a strong commitment to remedying the historical under-representation of people of color in energy through their work promoting equity, inclusion, and diversity as well as through their own lived experiences

 OPEN TO THE FOLLOWING: Open to NJ Residents.